 People having those “this changed my life” moments with your products?
 Share them!

-Sometimes if it’s all coming from you, it just doesn’t seem real (the customer sees you as ‘the sales guy anyways’).
-Give your customers a voice for a more personal person-to-person interaction.
+Sometimes if it’s all coming from you, it just doesn’t seem real (the customer sees you as ‘the sales guy ’).
+Give your customers a voice for a more personal person-to-person vibe in your content.